The best pumpkin cheesecake cookies - delightfully spiced, chewy pumpkin cookies stuffed with a creamy cheesecake filling. Perfect for fall!

-But you know I always have to be extra about it, so THESE pumpkin cookies are stuffed with a wonderful, cream cheese filling.
+I have a lovely Pumpkin Oatmeal Cookie recipe on the blog, but you know I always have to be extra about it, so THESE pumpkin cookies are stuffed with a wonderful, cream cheese filling.
 Every bite has the warmth and chewiness of the cookie and the smooth, tangy cream cheese - the perfect fall treat!

 - Butter - There's no need to have room temperature butter as we'll be melting the butter to make this a wonderfully chewy cookie.
 You can use salted or unsalted butter for this cookie recipe.

 - Sugar - We'll use two kinds of sugar in this recipe.
 For the white sugar, make sure it is extra fine (caster sugar in the UK).